hazelcast/hazelcast-code-samples/hazelcast-integration/openshift/README.md

 $ oc new-project hazelcast
 ```

-Note that the name of the project is automatically its namespace, so you need to use `hazelcast` as the namespace in the further steps.
+Note that, in case of [Hazelcast Enterprise OpenShift RHEL](hazelcast-cluster/hazelcast-enterprise-openshift-rhel/), you will need to authenticate to Red Hat Container Catalog as described [here](#authenticate-to-red-hat-container-catalog).

 **2) Start Hazelcast cluster**

-Change the directory to Hazelcast Enterprise (`$ cd hazelcast-cluster/hazelcast-enterprise-openshift-centos`) or Hazelcast Open Source (`$ cd hazelcast-cluster/hazelcast-openshift-origin`).
+Change the directory to Hazelcast Enterprise (`$ cd hazelcast-cluster/hazelcast-enterprise-openshift-centos`), Hazelcast Enterprise RHEL (`$ cd hazelcast-cluster/hazelcast-enterprise-openshift-rhel`) or Hazelcast (`$ cd hazelcast-cluster/hazelcast-openshift-origin`).

+Then, create a ConfigMap with the Hazelcast configuration and start the cluster.

 ```
+$ oc create configmap hazelcast-configuration \
+  --from-file=hazelcast-configuration
 $ oc new-app -f hazelcast-template.json \
-  -l name=hazelcast-cluster-1 \
-  -p NAMESPACE=hazelcast \
+  -p NAMESPACE=$(oc project -q) \
   -p ENTERPRISE_LICENSE_KEY=<hazelcast_enterprise_license>
 ```

-Note that the label 'hazelcast-cluster-1', even though not mandatory, is helpful to manage all resources related to the created application.

 Used parameters:
 * `NAMESPACE`: must be the same as the OpenShift project's name
 * `ENTERPRISE_LICENSE_KEY`: Hazelcast Enterprise License (not needed for [Hazelcast OpenShift Origin](hazelcast-cluster/hazelcast-openshift-origin/))

-You can check other available parameters in `hazelcast-template.json`, the most interesting ones are related to Persistent Volumes:
-* `HAZELCAST_VOLUME_NAME`: Persistent Volume used for Hazelcast Home Directory (`pv0001` by default)
-* `MC_VOLUME_NAME`: Persistent Volume used for Management Center Data Directory (`pv0002` by default)

-Minishift comes with predefined Persistent Volumes (pv0001, pv0002, ..., pv0100).
-In order to create a new Persistent Volume please follow the description [here](https://developers.redhat.com/blog/2017/04/05/adding-persistent-storage-to-minishift-cdk-3-in-minutes/).

 **3) Check that Hazelcast is running**